Youngkin administration rolls back protections for transgender students

 On Twitter, Del.
 Danica Roem, D-Prince William, the first openly transgender member of a state legislature, is calling for contesting the governor’s action under the Virginia Human Rights Act, which says it is state policy to bar unlawful discrimination in educational institutions.

-In the Richmond area, the Hanover School Board did not welcome the policy enacted under Northam.
-Instead, after enlisting the help of Alliance Alliance Defending Freedom, a conservative Christian legal advocacy group, the board finally adopted a controversial transgender policy last month.
+In the Richmond area, the Hanover County School Board did not welcome the model policies enacted under Northam.
+Instead, after enlisting the help of Alliance Defending Freedom, a conservative Christian legal advocacy group, the board finally adopted a controversial transgender policy last month.

 Del.
 Glenn Davis, R-Virginia Beach, thanked Youngkin for the new policies in a tweet Friday.